-The Fund may borrow at any time for the account of the Fund and may charge the assets of the Fund as security for any such borrowing, provided that such borrowing is only for temporary purposes such as securities settlement or meeting a redemption, and not for leverage.
-Without prejudice to the powers of the Fund to invest in Transferable Securities, the Fund may not lend to, or act as guarantor on behalf of, third parties.
-The Fund may acquire debt securities and securities which are not fully paid.
+The Fund may borrow at any time for the account of the Fund and may charge the assets of the Fund as security for any such borrowing, provided that such borrowing is only for temporary purposes such as

 The Fund is suitable for retail investors seeking long-term total returns.
 Investors in the Fund should be prepared to accept, in normal market conditions, a high degree of volatility of net asset value from time to time.
 The Fund is suitable as an investment in a well-diversified portfolio.